 Before you start using attachments, you need to consider how the use of a forklift attachment will affect a forklift.
 Your forklift is rated for a specific maximum load capacity, and forklift attachments affect the maximum load capacity of your forklift.

-Put simply, when you use an attachment on a forklift, the load capacity will be reduced and the centre of gravity of the forklift will be affected, making it less stable than it would be without the attachment.
+Put simply, when you use an attachment on a forklift, the load capacity will be reduced and the centre of gravity of the forklift will be affected, making it less stable than it would be without the forklift drum handling attachment for example.
 This is because you are putting weight in front of the fulcrum point (the point or support on which a lever pivots) of the forklift prior to picking up your load.
 It is therefore necessary to drive the forklift as if it were partially loaded, even prior to picking up the load

 Calculating the New Load Rating